CPM or Cost per Mille

 For a CPM model, understanding your audience and the ability to target it as accurately as possible play an important role.
 Not all ad formats available today allow this.
 By choosing the right audience, you reduce the risk of wasting your budget for empty impressions.

 The Cost per Mille model is reasonable in several cases.
 For example, when you run campaigns on pops.
 The oldest ad format is sold only by CPM.
 Pops are one of the ways to try your hand at affiliate marketing.
-The budget for early mistakes will be much less than on Facebook because the cost of these ads is pretty low — at RichAds, CPM starts from $0,3 in Tier 3.
+The budget for early mistakes will be much less than on Facebook because the cost of these ads is pretty low — at RichAds advertising network, CPM starts from $0,3 in Tier 3.

 CPM campaigns are great for brand promotion: the more you are seen and remembered, the more benefits you will get in the future.
 This strategy works great when the goal is to introduce rather than sell.